Jimmizi/KingsRun/readme_rules.txt

 You'll be asked at the start if the game whether you want to go first in the round or last in the round.

+If you are going first you will be playing as white.
+Otherwise going second you will be playing as black.

+It is your turn when your shade (black/white) is blinking under the scores.

 During your turn, pick up as many dice that you want to reroll and then roll them.
 Left click on a die to start holding it.
 Right click on more dice to add them to your hand for rerolling.